 Ensure that they have alternate means of communication that allows them to communicate to the same level that speaking would give them.
 This can be using tablets, computers, pictures, sign language etc.

-People with autism may have more than one special interest, and some people have a range of different interests over their lifetimes.
+Autistic people may have more than one special interest, and some people have a range of different interests over their lifetimes.

-There have been instances where a person with autism has got in trouble with the law due to their special interest.
+There have been instances where a autistic person has got in trouble with the law due to their special interest.
 For example, Gary McKinnon’s interest in UFOs led him to hack into a US military computer network.
 If you are concerned that the special interests of the person you are supporting could get them into trouble, it is important for you to discuss this with them and put in place tools to help them to know what they can and cannot do.

 Give the person you support plenty of time to spend on their special interest, as it is a source of happiness for them.
 Incorporate their special interests into other activities to motivate them.
 Do not use the withdrawal of a special interest as a punishment.

-People with autism can be over- or under-sensitive to any of their senses including: Touch, Sound, Sight, Taste, Smell, Balance (vestibular) and awareness of where your body is in space (proprioception).
+Autistic people can be over- or under-sensitive to any of their senses including: Touch, Sound, Sight, Taste, Smell, Balance (vestibular) and awareness of where your body is in space (proprioception).

 Autism cannot be diagnosed through a simple blood test or examination.
 Instead, autism is diagnosed using observation and looking at developmental history.
-There are two main diagnostic criteria that set out the characteristics of autism.
+There are two main diagnostic manuals that set out the characteristics of autism.